 The Hearts ceased touring in the spring of 1984.
 It was not the music that failed them but the difficulty of maintaining a band of that size in the rough and tumble of the (1980’s) music industry.
 They regrouped in December 1984 to record The Storm, an album of new instrumental music, which for the very first time blended Irish traditional music and folk influences, while simultaneously embracing world music and rock ‘n’ roll sensibilities.
 This proved to be a highly acclaimed genre-defining album.

 Moving Hearts however did not perform or record for most of two decades and watched as the world caught up with their music.

-When Moving Hearts reformed in 2007 after an absence of 20 years their series of sold out concerts in Dublin’s Vicar Street were described as “Breath-taking and Powerful”.
-One reviewer of the subsequent DVD said “This is one of the most spirited and mind blowing performances ever captured on film”.
+When Moving Hearts reformed in 2007 after an absence of twenty years their series of sold out concerts in Dublin’s Vicar Street were described as “breathtaking and powerful”.
+One reviewer of the subsequent DVD said, “This is one of the most spirited and mind-blowing performances ever captured on film”.

-When asked why MH had reformed one band member described it as “Unfinished business”, “when we last played it was as an instrumental band and we always felt we hadn’t finished exploring the possibilities of our unique line-up”.
-The following two years saw acclaimed concerts around the world from the Festival Hall in London to The Royce Hall in UCLA and the major Festivals and Concert Halls of Europe.
+When asked why Moving Hearts had reformed, one band member described it as “unfinished business: when we last played it was as an instrumental band and we always felt we hadn’t finished exploring the possibilities of our unique line-up”.
+The following two years saw acclaimed concerts around the world from The Royal Festival Hall in London to The Royce Hall in UCLA, and the major festivals and concert halls of Europe.

 The band are touring in 2019.
 Check out the tour dates page for more information.